Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 ### Serialization

-Serializer follows the same prototypes as normalizer, it use the [same scoping system](#scope-configuration-reference) as well.
+Serializer follows the same prototypes as normalizer, it uses the [same scoping system](#scope-configuration-reference) as well.

 ```php
 var_export(